RasmusHenriksson/Webbsakerhet/README.md

 `npm install`
 (downloads the proper dependencies for this repository)

+in the backend-API, create a new database table and pass in its connection string inside appsettings run the following commands when it's done `add-migration '(name)'`
+`update-database`

 ## SETUP

-In the project directory, you can run:
+Run the backend-API and wait for it to load, simultaneously in the vscode project directory, you can run:

 `npm start`
 Which runs the app in the development mode.\